DevelAx/LogicTest/README.md

 ```
 ---
 <sup>
- P.S.

-Perhaps this solution can be optimized, but I haven't considered it yet.*
+* Perhaps this solution can be optimized, but I haven't considered it yet.
 </sup>